MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-globalization.md

 <!-- Description-Source-ADMX -->
 This policy prevents automatic copying of user input methods to the system account for use on the sign-in screen.
 The user is restricted to the set of input methods that are enabled in the system account.

-Note this does not affect the availability of user input methods on the lock screen or with the UAC prompt.
+**Note** this does not affect the availability of user input methods on the lock screen or with the UAC prompt.

-If the policy is Enabled, then the user will get input methods enabled for the system account on the sign-in page.
+- If the policy is enabled, then the user will get input methods enabled for the system account on the sign-in page.

-If the policy is Disabled or Not Configured, then the user will be able to use input methods enabled for their user account on the sign-in page.
+- If the policy is disabled or Not Configured, then the user will be able to use input methods enabled for their user account on the sign-in page.
 <!-- BlockUserInputMethodsForSignIn-Description-End -->

 <!-- BlockUserInputMethodsForSignIn-Editable-Begin -->